maxmind/GeoIP2-php/README.md

 There is also a third-party tool for updating databases using PHP and Composer.
 MaxMind does not offer support for this tool or maintain it.
-[Learn more about the Geoip2 Update tool for PHP and composer on its GitHub page.](https://github.com/tronovav/geoip2-update)
+[Learn more about the Geoip2 Update tool for PHP and Composer on its GitHub page.](https://github.com/tronovav/geoip2-update)

 ## Web Service Client ##